 In 2009, Masterson received an Individual Artists Grant from the Houston Arts Alliance, and ventured to West Texas, to develop a nighttime photographic essay of the mars-like landscapes found there.
 She continued this series in France, with a Brown Foundation Fellowship awarded by the MFAH, with a residency at the Dora Maar House in Menérbes, This series was adapted for the creation of a second ballet set design for Dominic Walsh, Claudel.
 In the Spring of 2013, with the help of a crowd of volunteers and a Kickstarter campaign, she created a temporary site-specific installation in Hermann Park, Houston, of large floating waterlilies that lit up at night.
 This ran in concurrence with designing a set for the Houston Grand Opera, HGOco.
 Titled Memory Stone, the opera is based on the Japanese Garden in the Park and on the Tsunami that struck Japan in March, 2011.

 In 2014, in collaboration with filmmaker Ford Gunter, Masterson was commissioned by the Houston Symphony to create a video accompaniment to Karim Al-Zand’s City Scenes, performed at Jones Hall, Houston.
 2015 was full of a large commission by Southwest Airlines for the new Hobby Airport International Wing.
 With her team she constructed a large glass mosaic, 36 feet in length.
 She is currently working on a new body of work titled Spectrum.
 It explores the relationship between the visual and aural spectrums.
 It is a series of Glass mosaics, each based on a singular color of the spectrum, accompanied by a short piece of music composed by Masterson, that is written in the key that corresponds with that color of the spectrum.
-She is represented by the Catherine Couturier Gallery in Houston where she lives and keeps her studio in a secret garden.
+She is represented by Nancy Littlejohn Fine Art in Houston, where she lives and keeps her studio in a secret garden.